 In Nashville, Tennessee, a lady just captured the touching moment when her brother rushed into the arms of her boyfriend for the first time.
 Lindsey Simon told Storyful that she had a feeling her Down syndrome brother Nate would "run and jump," so she hit the record button as Nate ran out of Nashville Airport's South Terminal and directly into her boyfriend's arms.
-The video, which was recently shared on TikTok, shows the young man, who is dressed in a flashy pineapple suit with a matching bucket hat, sprinting towards Riggin, 28, and dumping his bag before jumping into his arms.
+The video, which was shared on TikTok, shows the young man, who is dressed in a flashy pineapple suit with a matching bucket hat, sprinting towards Riggin, 28, and dumping his bag before jumping into his arms.

 Nate, according to Simon, has been asking everyone to be her boyfriend for years.
 "It's become our content basis," she added.
 "Me looking for a boyfriend and making videos about it.
 So our followers were constantly aware of how hard he wanted me to get one and how highly his opinion was valued."
 Nate and Riggin, she said, had been chatting on Snapchat and FaceTime every day.

 "They brush their teeth together every night and truly have built such an amazing relationship," she said.
 Nate had been counting down the days until he met Riggin.
 Simon went on to say that one of the reasons she and Riggin "really hit it off" right away was because he had a sister with Down syndrome.
-This video won hearts all over the internet talking about how supportive her boyfriend is, and not to mention that her brother has impeccable taste in fashion.
+This video won hearts all over the internet talking about how supportive her boyfriend is, not to mention that her brother has impeccable taste in fashion.
 One user on Reddit said, "He is definitely getting the ladies in that vacation suit lol."
 Another said, "Screw that, I need to know where he got that cool outfit?"
 A third said, 'Understanding?
 Any boyfriend would be privileged to be a part of that girl’s family.
 Her brother is the walking definition of DOPE."